Compassion Friendship Forgiveness Thankfulness Truthfulness Respect

 Introduction

 At Inskip St. Peter’s C.E.
-Primary School we offer a wide range of extra-curricular activities for the children.
+Primary School we offer a range of extra-curricular activities for the children, this term we are focussing upon outdoor activities which will develop both gross (large muscle movements) and fine (small movements) motor skills to contribute to physical development and the ability to use muscles and body parts for particular skills.
 These are delivered with a view to increase the experiences that children have, enabling them to make informed choices for adult life.
 We also value our clubs as environments where our pupils are able to develop further their expression of our Christian Values alongside children they may not usually spend time with during their timetabled day.
 The vast majority of clubs are open to all children although there may be clubs which are specifically tailored to one age range.
 The costs for the clubs are kept to a minimum to encourage access for all children.
 We take medical and special educational needs into consideration and aim to provide activities which are accessible for all.

 Aims and objectives